Products

 (4) Tempering

-Tempering is a heat treatment, applying cooling at a proper speed.
+Tempering is heat treatment, applying cooling at a proper speed.
 After performing quench hardening, the material is heated again, then, tempering is applied.
 Tempering must be performed after quenching.
-Quenching is applied to adjust hardness, to add toughness, and to relieve internal stress.
+Quenching is applied to adjust hardness, add toughness, and relieve internal stress.
 There are two types of tempering, one is high-temperature tempering, and the other is low-temperature tempering.
-Applying the tempering at higher temperature, the more toughness is obtained, although the hardness decreases.
+Applying the tempering at a higher temperature, more toughness is obtained, although the hardness decreases.

 For thermal refining, high-temperature tempering is performed.

-For induction hardening or carburizing, the require tempering performed after surface-hardening treatment is, low-temperature tempering.
+For induction hardening or carburizing, the required tempering performed after surface-hardening treatment is, low-temperature tempering.

 (5) Thermal Refining

-Thermal Refining is a heat treatment applied to adjust heardness / strength / toughness of steel.
+Thermal Refining is a heat treatment applied to adjust the hardness/strength/toughness of steel.
 This treatment involves quenching and high-temperature tempering, in combination.
-After thermal refining is performed, the hardness is adjustedby these treatments to increase the metals machinable properties.
+After thermal refining is performed, the hardness is adjusted by these treatments to increase the metal's machinable properties.

 (6) Carburizing